What is L.I.O.N. Outreach International?

 What do you do for these leaders?

 Encourage – Most of these leaders are poor, bi-vocational, overwhelmed with responsibilities, struggling to care for other people, and feel insignificant.
 We visit them even if they are in very remote areas.
 We pray with them.
 We honor them.
-We give time to listen to them and take an interest in their personal lives.
+We invest time to listen to them and take an interest in their personal lives.

 Equip – Many leaders in obscurity (LIOs) have minimal education, experience, or knowledge about basic leadership skills, responsibilities, methods, or goals.
 We help teach, train, and mentor them so that they are better able to function as leaders.